Reaksoft/docs-2.4.4/sources/integrate/outbound-saml.md

 Outbound SAML can also be called SP-initiated Single Sign-On (SSO) or traditional SAML.
 In an outbound SAML transaction a website or application (SP) redirects a user to a designated Identity Provider (IDP) for authentication and authorization.
-The IDP will ask for the user's credentials and upon successful authentication, the user is sent back to the SP logged in.
+The IDP will ask for the user's credentials.
+Upon successful authentication, the user is sent back to the SP logged in.

 Inbound SAML enables an organization to offer SAML authentication as a front door